-Users report a much more intense visual high than with MDMA, and some report seeing tracers and other vision side effects
+Many users report a much more intense visual high than with MDMA, and some report seeing tracers and other visual side effects.

-  - It is associated with a “heavier body high” and energy that last up to six hours or more depending on the dose.
+It is also associated with a “heavier body high” and energy that can last up to six hours or more depending on the dose.

 What Are the Side Effects of MMDA (Molly, Ecstasy)?